geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 So I'm going to introduce, I think one for data loader and then another one for the model eval changes just to make sure everything is good.
 And then
 I just kind of get it down so that the main PR just has the training loop itself.
-And I think what I'm planning to do after all this is done, and Chenyu, you can reproduce it, is actually just focus on getting the tiny box set to be a bit better.
+And I think what I'm planning to do after all this is done, and Chenyu, you can reproduce it, is actually just focus on getting the TinyBox set to be a bit better.
 Even though it's sub 30 hours, it's still not under 24 hours.
 So there's also that that I want to tackle as well.
 So that's kind of like what I'm envisioning in this week.